Military operations during the Turkish invasion of Cyprus: Nicosia - Saint Hilarion enclave and surrounding areas

 At 15:00, the Turkish air force launched a heavy air attack on the Nicosia airport.
 A ceasefire took place at 16:00, only to be broken by further bombing at 17:15.
 Ground fighting took place near the Greek Cypriot village of Dikomo at 18:15.
-Heavy fighting took place in the Trakhonas area, and a battalion of Turkish paratroopers was dropped in Bogaz at 13:30.
+Heavy fighting took place in the Trakhonas area, and a battalion of Turkish paratroopers was dropped in Bogazi at 13:30.
 UNFICYP troops had to abandon Camp Tjiklos in the Kyrenia district with the refugees under their supervision at 14:20 due to heavy fighting and forest fires.

 The 189MPP artillery battalion, equipped with eight guns of 100 mm and six anti-aircraft guns (4 x .50cal, 2 x 14.5mm), operated from Camp "Christ Samaritan" at Athalassas in Nicosia, close to the airport with an observation post at the ELDYK camp, completes its heavy artillery assault against the targets of Geunyeli and shots against Turkish helicopters in the area.
 This battalion was repeatedly bombed by the Turkish Air Force, with no losses up to 22 July.

 The 185MPP artillery battalion commenced an attack against the Turkish enclave of Geunyeli – Saint Hilarion, which continued until the adoption of the ceasefire.